Leaflet/Leaflet/CONTRIBUTING.md

 You should also follow the code style and whitespace conventions of the original codebase.

 Before commiting your changes, run `jake lint` to catch any JS errors in the code and fix them.

-You can build minified Leaflet by running `jake` (it will be built from source in the `dist` folder).
+If you add any new files to the Leaflet source, make sure to also add them to `build/deps.js` so that the build system knows about them.

 But please **do not commit the built files** (`leaflet.js` and `leaflet-src.js`) along with your changes, otherwise there may problems merging the pull request.
 These files are only commited in the `master` branch of the main Leaflet repository.

+Happy coding!

 ## Improving Documentation